kazzyabe/minima/index.markdown

 title: Home
 ---

-Welcome!
 Please visit [About](/about/) for my casual introduction.

-If you are interested in my background, please visit the [post](/2020/10/11/welcome-to-mysite.html)
+If you are interested in my background, please visit the [post](/2020/10/11/background.html)